AI Agent Tools: What Business Teams Need to Decide

 How much does it cost to run AI agents in production?

 Costs vary dramatically.
 A simple single-agent system might cost $50-200/month in API calls.
 Complex multi-agent systems processing thousands of tasks can reach $2,000-10,000/month.
-The main cost drivers are LLM API usage (tokens), infrastructure (hosting), and observability tools.
+The main cost drivers are LLM API usage, infrastructure, observability tools, connector maintenance, and human review time.